The WLR Introduction to Broadcast Journalism and Presenting certified by Waterford Institute of Technology will begin a new term in early 2019.

 Participants in the 12-week course, who are not required to have any previous experience in radio, will be introduced to the operation of a commercial radio station, the role of broadcast journalists and presenters within it, and will be introduced to and given practical experience in the skills required to be trained in radio journalism and presenting.

-Previous graduates from the course include Teresanne O’Reilly (Assistant Programme Director and presenter of The Drive Home), Wayne Brown (Commercial Production) and Rachael O’Shea (Creative Solutions and presenter of The Social Network).
+Previous graduates from the course include Teresanne O’Reilly (Assistant Programme Director and presenter of The Drive Home) and Wayne Brown (Commercial Production).

 To apply for the course, CLICK HERE.
 The closing date to apply is Thursday January 10th.